-What is a Care Plan?
+What is a Care Plan for the Elderly?

-These personalized plans also include specific instructions for the Care Providers, as outlined in the initial Assessment.
+These personalized plans also include specific instructions for the Care Providers, as outlined in the initial assessment.

 How are Needs Addressed in a Care Plan for Elderly Patients?